 Computer Programs and Software Licenses

 All users of computer software are subject to the copyright law of Canada and individual licensing agreements as provided by each software supplier.
 Circumstances in which a copy of software may be made are governed by the software licensing agreement.
-For additional information, contact Information Technology Services, Tel: 306-966-4817.
+For additional information, contact Information and Communications Technologies, Tel: 306-966-4817.

 The Copyright Act governs the reproduction of published works.
 For additional information contact Corporate Administration, Tel: 306-966-8817.